TetherIO/CS260_Spring_23_Final/README.md

 ### IF TIME PERMITS
+* Use Prim's for createMaze to replace basic 'odd' method used as a placeholder
-* BFS algorithm to be replaced by Dijkstra's
+* Replace BFS with Dijkstra's for ShortestPath
 * Delete edges in destructor of Graph(?)
 * Convert to undirected or detect all neighbors instead of 'one way' neighbor
 * Fix the maze print function